CrafterB/Miitopia-Randomizer-Bingo-Addon/README.md

 6. Create a new room, set the Game to "Custom (Advanced)"
 7. Set the Variant to "Randomized"
 8. Paste the text from "Board.txt" into the Board field on the site

+### Credit
+Credit goes out to both CommandMC and Kobazco.
+Kobazco obviously made the randomizer, and Command rewrote this whole thing.